donovanfm/data-journeyman/app/_posts/2016-09-05-data-visualization-at-netflix.md

   - Data Expert
 ---

-Data visualization is useful for Exploratory Data Analysis, validating data or models, and conveying and understanding trends in the data.
+Data visualization is useful for exploratory data analysis, validating data or models, and conveying and understanding trends in the data.
 Data Scientists at Netflix use visualization for all three purposes.

 The following ideas come from some engineers working at Netflix who were asked about data science and data visualization.
 The people interviewed are [Kanishka Bhaduri](http://www.csee.umbc.edu/~kanishk1/index.html), Senior Data Scientist, [Fernando Amat](http://www.fernandoamat.com), Senior Research Engineer, [Hossein Taghavi](https://www.linkedin.com/in/mhtaghavi), Senior Research Engineer, and [Kenny Xie](https://www.linkedin.com/in/huizhi-kenny-xie-25522323), Data Scientist.

 ###EDA at Netflix